tdelhaise/box/DEPENDENCIES.md

   cmake --build build -j

 Scripting and Utilities
-- OpenSSL CLI is used by the `certs` target to generate self‑signed certificates for DTLS tests.
+- DTLS certificate helpers and tests have been removed.
 - Bash is required to run scripts under `scripts/`.

 Environment Variables